Snehaingale777/Snehaingale777/README.md

 ## 🌐 Let's Connect:

-- 💼 LinkedIn
+- 💼 LinkedIn:  linkedin.com/in/sneha-ingale-08168b254
-- 📧 Email
+- 📧 Email: ingalesneha66gmail.com

 Let’s connect, learn, and grow together — one dashboard at a time 📊✨